In combination with trastuzumab + capecitabine

 Control arm: 48/93

-Results of this post-hoc, exploratory analysis are descriptive, but they are not conclusive, are not controlled for type 1 error, and should be interpreted with caution.
 The results are estimates (not exact numbers).
 Due to a high rate of censoring patients owing to extra-CNS progression, results should be interpreted with caution.
-Data cutoff for follow-up analysis was February 8, 2021.5

 CNS = central nervous system; ORR = objective response rate.

-ORR-IC in patients with measurable brain metastases (n = 75)5,9ठ(exploratory analysis)
+ORR-IC in patients with brain metastases at baseline that were measurable for response (n = 75)4,9*

 Bar chart: Intracranial Overall Response Rate (ORR-IC) in patients with measurable brain metastases

-Intracranial response was assessed by investigators according to RECIST, version 1.1, in patients with measurable intracranial lesions at baseline.5
+*Intracranial response was assessed by investigators according to RECIST, version 1.1, in patients with measurable intracranial lesions at baseline.4

-CR = complete response; IC = intracranial; ORR = objective response rate; PR = partial response; RECIST = Response Evaluation Criteria in Solid Tumors.
+CR = complete response; ORR-IC = intracranial objective response rate; PR = partial response; RECIST = Response Evaluation Criteria in Solid Tumors.

-TUKYSA (tucatinib): rates of confirmed ORR and Median time to response in HER2CLIMBTUKYSA (tucatinib): rates of confirmed ORR and Median time to response in HER2CLIMB
+TUKYSA® (tucatinib) tablets: rates of confirmed ORR and Median time to response in HER2CLIMBTUKYSA® (tucatinib) tablets: rates of confirmed ORR and Median time to response in HER2CLIMB

-OS results in patients with stable disease as best overall response (n = 343)4 *
+HER2CLIMB exploratory analysis: OS in patients with stable disease as best overall response (n = 343)6 *

 • 45.6% (155/340) in the TUKYSA arm